AliSoftware/OHHTTPStubs/README.md

 ### Set request and response time

-You can simulate a slow network by setting the `requestTime` and `responseTime` of your `OHHTTPStubsResponse`.
+You can simulate a slow network by setting the `requestTime` and/or `responseTime` properties of your `OHHTTPStubsResponse`.
-_This is useful to check that your user interface does not freeze and that you have all your activity indicators working while waiting for responses in bad network conditions._
+_This is useful to check that your user interface does not freeze when you have bad network conditions, and that you have all your activity indicators working while waiting for responses._

-You may use the commoidty chainable setters  `responseTime:` and `requestTime:responseTime:` to set those values and easily chain method calls:
+You may use the commodity chainable setters `responseTime:` and `requestTime:responseTime:` to set those values and easily chain method calls:

     [OHHTTPStubs stubRequestsPassingTest:^BOOL(NSURLRequest *request) {
         return [request.URL.host isEqualToString:@"mywebservice.com"];